SehrishHussain/Todo-List-App/README.md

 # Todo-List-App
-This is a part of Udemy course!
-Building a basic Todo app.
+Using PySimpleGUI to build a basic todo app.